 - Sellick Bowl, the site of Butler football and soccer.

 - The Health and Recreation Complex, which houses an aquatic and fitness center, in addition to counseling services, health education, and health services.

 - Holcomb Gardens, a 20-acre scenic area that abuts Indianapolis’ Central Canal and towpath, a favorite walking, jogging, and bicycling route for students.

-- Athletic fields, CUE Farm, and the Butler Prairie nature preserve, linked to the main campus by two pedestrian bridges across the Central Canal.
+- Athletic fields, CUES Farm, and the Butler Prairie nature preserve, linked to the main campus by two pedestrian bridges across the Central Canal.

 - A multi-use parking facility, with 1,033 parking spaces and 17,000 square feet of retail space.

 Butler University remains deeply committed to serving its community.
 The Butler Arts Center fulfills a cultural responsibility by presenting a vast array of performing arts and spoken-word programs to the public; many of these programs offer enrichment to area elementary and secondary students.
 Indianapolis schools, corporations, and cultural organizations benefit from the University’s cooperation, and student interns serve in a wide variety of Central Indiana businesses, governmental offices, nonprofit agencies, schools, hospitals, and pharmacies.
 Butler seeks to continue to strengthen its partnership with a vital, growing city and region.